infumap/infumap/tools/gpu/text_embedding/README.md

   `EmbeddingModel::BGEBaseENV15`.
 - `TEXT_EMBEDDING_PROVIDERS` is optional and can be used to force a specific ONNX Runtime provider list such as `CUDAExecutionProvider,CPUExecutionProvider`.
-- `TEXT_EMBEDDING_FASTEMBED_PACKAGE` defaults to `fastembed`.
-If you want to experiment with a GPU-enabled Python package, you can override it, for example with `fastembed-gpu`, while keeping the same model and API contract.
+- On hosts where `nvidia-smi` is available, the launcher now defaults to `fastembed-gpu` and `TEXT_EMBEDDING_PROVIDERS=CUDAExecutionProvider,CPUExecutionProvider`.
+- `TEXT_EMBEDDING_FASTEMBED_PACKAGE` can still be overridden explicitly if you want to force `fastembed` or a different compatible package choice.
+- `TEXT_EMBEDDING_AUTO_GPU_FALLBACK` defaults to `1`.
+If CUDA provider startup
+  fails, the service logs the problem and retries with `CPUExecutionProvider` so the endpoint still comes up.

 ## Example Requests